Cord Cutting 2018 – Cut The Cord to Cable Here’s How

 Cable is expensive, let’s face it.
-Cable operators like Spectrum (Time Warner), Cox, Comcast, etc. have you right where they want you.
+Cable operators like Spectrum (Time Warner), Cox, Charter, Comcast, etc. have you right where they want you.
 The lack of traditional competition has resulted in steep prices and yearly price increases.
 Frustrated cable customers have been reluctant to cut the cord due to the complexity of cord cutting.
 Antennas, streaming services, kodi media boxes, terrarium TV, Netflix, Hulu, … there’s a lot of options for cordcutting.
 But what’s the best way to say goodbye to cable?

 Let me tell you how you can do it.